AtaharNurPial/AWS-Lambda-powertools/README.md

 # powertools-quickstart

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This application is mostly focuse on `aws-lambda-powertool`.
+Here you can find how to implement `logger` ,`tracer` and `custom metrices` using both `aws-sdk` and `aws-lambda-powertool` for your serverless application.
 It includes the following files and folders.

 - src - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
+Test event will be added later.
 - template.yaml - A template that defines the application's AWS resources.
+- output.txt - A text file in the `src` folder to show the difference between CloudWatch log that is generated using `aws-sdk` and `aws-lambda-powertool`.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.